 NLF: Boards must be aware that historical CCS data in TWIST dating back to October 2017 will be included in the conversion.

-NLF: Boards must be aware that data conversion activities will occur iteratively through the summer and continue until system implementation on July 1.
-The TX3C technical team will refine the data conversion process through multiple mock runs prior to the actual data conversion and migration, which will take place during the system suspension period, June 25–30, 2024.
+NLF: Boards must be aware that a full data conversion will be performed June 25 – June 30 to populate a production “sandbox” environment (formerly “UAT”).
+Prior to September 1, 2024, and Boards beginning to use full TX3C functionality, TWC will convert July and August TWIST data to TX3C.

 NLF: To support data conversion activities, Boards must provide timely responses to TWC’s requests for clarification or correction of CCS program data.
 The requests will be managed by the CC&EL Technical Assistance department.